ned14/BEurtle/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.50 alpha 1 (18th July 2012):

+Bugs fixed:
+  * Fixed lack of unicode support by hacking BE to behave on Windows.
+  * Fixed missing severity change feature on context menu.
+  * Went through the code and trapped every possible disc i/o error I could find, now doing something sensible instead of erroring out.
+  * Installer now deinstalls properly instead of leaving files around.
+  * Python no longer needs to be installed for BEurtle to work.
+  * HTML dump finally works properly and doesn't forget to add newly dumped items.

+Features added:
+  * F5 now refreshes bug list.
+  * Added auto-completion of commonly used fields like Author, Reporter etc.
+  * Added commenting display and support.
+  * Added fancy new rich text comment editor based on MSHTML.
+  * Files and data can now be dragged and dropped in to create comments.
+  * BEurtle windows now remember their position and location across appearances, correctly coping with multi-monitor setups and resolution changes.
+  * BE no longer needs to be installed for BEurtle to work (it uses an embedded copy of BE and a Python 2.7.2 runtime).
+  * BE XML dump is now optionally cached and the cache is used to greatly reduce first load time if it isn't stale.
+This is a godsend on my netbook.
+  * Installer is now x86/x64 unified, securely signed, and auto-detects missing dependencies and auto-installs them.
+  * Now optionally shows comment counts in main dialog.
+  * Added 'be gui' tool to embedded BE.
+This simply launches BEurtle from the current directory.

 v1.01 beta 1 (3rd August 2011):
   * [SHA: e6eadbe]
     * Issue 701/944 (Add some filter settings so one can filter by status and